TAI’s Potential Impact on the Tax Base

 Implication #2: Transformative AI could lead to a massive increase in the concentration of profits and economic growth among the largest AI-driven multinational enterprises.

-One of the core implications of TAI is that by separating firms from their historical reliance on human labor, AI-driven corporations should be able to rapidly grow and outcompete their more human-driven counterparts on speed of execution, prices, and more.
+One of the core implications of TAI is that by reducing the need for human labor, AI-driven corporations should be able to rapidly grow and outcompete their more labor-intensive counterparts on speed of execution, prices, and more.

-Waymo is a titular example: by no longer needing to pay humans, it will soon become cheaper, more available, and more reliable than other taxi services.
-By solving the operational pipelines of large-scale manufacturing, reliability, and building regulatory trust across thousands of jurisdictions, it may eventually become the leader of only a handful of automated corporations replacing tens of millions of human drivers.
+Waymo is a prominent example: by no longer needing to pay humans, it could soon become cheaper, more available, and more reliable than other taxi services.
+By solving the operational pipelines of large-scale manufacturing, reliability, and building regulatory trust across thousands of jurisdictions, it may eventually become a leader among only a handful of automated corporations replacing tens of millions of human drivers.

-One might expect that the majority of future economic growth across each sector could accrue to a similarly small class of “superstar firms”.
+It is possible that the majority of future economic growth across each sector could accrue to a similarly small class of “superstar firms” – perhaps 2 - 10 dominant competitors in every industry.
 There is some evidence we are already seeing a preliminary version of this growth concentration in today’s “AI bubble”.

 The first tax challenge this exacerbates is that the largest digital multinational enterprises (MNEs) are still being taxed substantially below the 20.2% OECD average statutory rate.
 These corporations are experts at reducing their effective tax rates via creative but legal strategies such as profit-shifting, tax havens, and transfer pricing.